Skip to Primary Menu Skip to Main Content

 OVErVIEW

-The Marine Bird Distribution Working Group aims to support collaborative coordination of research and monitoring to increase knowledge of marine bird distributions in the U.S. Atlantic.
+The Marine Bird Distribution Working Group aims to support collaborative coordination of research and monitoring to increase knowledge of marine bird distributions in the U.S. Atlantic as described in the Working Group’s 2025-2027 workplan.
 The working group uses the best available science to improve our understanding of the effects of offshore development on marine bird species.
 This working group was formed in support of the RWSC’s Bird and Bat Subcommittee.
 The objectives of the working group include:

 • Encouraging the use of surveys as a key method for assessing marine bird distributions and distributional change.